 Each of these lodges employ their community, bringing in a sustainable income and creating jobs for a community that did not want to sacrifice their natural resources.
 In addition, they have been able to invest in the education of their children with an elementary and high school, which teach the students English and other tourism skills to prepare them for their future careers within the lodge.
 They even have community members who are official tour guides at the different lodges, a job that requires a university degree in Ecuador.
 And with the profits from both of these lodges, the community is planning a third lodge to continue to grow the employment opportunities for their community.

 The Amazon Rainforest is the largest rainforest in the world and considered the lungs of the Earth.
 It is spread across 9 countries, including Brazil, Bolivia, Peru, Ecuador, Colombia, Venezuela, Guyana, Suriname, and French Guiana and is anchored by one of the largest rivers in the world, the Amazon river.
 While the rainforest can be visited from any of the countries listed, it is important to do research into how you are visiting this incredible ecosystem.
-This article discusses the environmental impact that travel has, especially when discussing a rainforest, the cultural impact of visiting remote destinations, and finally, the lodge that we recommend using when visiting the rainforest of Ecuador.
+(We recommend visiting the Ecuador Amazon Rainforest with Napo Wildlife Center because of our evaluation of their sustainability and cultural priorities.)

 The Amazon Rainforest is one of the most ecologically diverse places in the world.
 It is dense with a variety of flora and fauna, much of which is endemic to this ecosystem.
 The rainforest is full of life in a carefully balanced ecological environment.
 It must be protected both because of its importance to the survival of the Earth but also because it is overflowing with delicate life.
 There are more species of animals in the rainforest than anywhere else in the world; however, there just aren’t many of each species.
 So no matter where you choose to visit the rainforest, if you go to an ecologically sustainable area, you will see a large variety of flora and fauna!

-We opted for the 4-day/3-night experience with Napo Wildlife Center, their shortest option.
-You can always extend your stay, allowing you even more opportunities to see a diversity of animals.
-The first day and last day of the experience are dominated by transportation to and from Quito.
+Experiences with the Napo Wildlife Center start with 4 days/3 night all-inclusive tour as their shortest option and can always be extended to give you more opportunities to see a diversity of animals.
+The reason that the experience has a 4 day minimum is because the first and last day of the experience are dominated by transportation to and from Quito.
 In fact, to get between Quito and the lodge, it takes a flight, a 2 hour long motorized canoe ride, and a 2 hour long paddled canoe ride.

-With the 4-day experience, we got to see monkeys, parrots, sloths, snakes, cayman, frogs, toucans, other birds, otters, and more!
+With the 4 day experience, you have the opportunity to see monkeys, parrots, sloths, snakes, caiman, frogs, toucans, other birds, otters, and more!
 Staying for longer allows you more time and chances to see different animals.
 You can also hire specialized guides to help you if you are interested in bird-watching or wildlife photography.
 These additional guides can help support your goals in your travels to the rainforest.
 You will attend the different tours and experiences with the other people who arrive at the lodge on the same day as you, unless you choose a private experience.
+However, even in a group experience, the groups are kept small to prioritize opportunities to see wildlife in the various excursions.

 Day 1